razvanabagiu89/razvanabagiu89/README.md

 ------------------------------------------------------------
 I am a highly-motivated and inspired person looking to connect and thrive, always sticking to the future.
 Currently pursuing a bachelor's degree at the Faculty of Automatic Control and Computer Science, University Politehnica Bucharest while working at \_VOIS and also helping students achieve their goals by being an undergraduate teaching assistant on OOP (Java).
 * 🌍  I'm based in Bucharest but originating from Constanta
-* 🖥️  See my portfolio at [Github projects](http://github.com/razvanabagiu89)
+* 🖥️  See my portfolio here on my repos
 * ✉️  You can contact me at [abagiurazvan8989@gmail.com](mailto:abagiurazvan8989@gmail.com)
-* 🧠  I'm learning about different technologies that drive me passionate, like cloud-computing through Azure, automated software development using Ansible and various CI/CD techniques, effective software development with multiple languages and also pursuing my hobby reading about cryptography and cryptocurrencies
+* 🧠  I'm learning about different technologies that drive me passionate, like cloud-computing through Azure, automated software development using Ansible and various CI/CD techniques, effective software development with multiple languages and also pursuing my hobbies reading about cryptography and cryptocurrencies, sports and cars.
 * 🤝  I'm open to collaborating on a lot of subjects, just leave me a message and we'll figure it out!

 ### My socials